-This video is the first in our learn to quilt series of videos.
-This video shows how to cut 5 inch blocks to use to make a baby quilt.
-A baby sized quilt is a great size to make for a first quilt and this one is simple to make.
+This video is the first in our beginner quilting series of videos and it demonstrates how to cut five-inch blocks for a beginner baby quilt.
+A baby-sized quilt is a great size to make for a beginner quilt and this one is very simple to make.

-At the end of this article, you will find links to the other articles in our learn to quilt series on how to assemble the blocks, how to make a backing, making a quilt sandwich by layering and pin basting, how to quilt the top and binding the quilt.
+At the end of this article, you will find links to the other articles in our beginner quilting series which include: how to assemble the blocks, how to make a backing, making a quilt sandwich by layering and pin basting, how to quilt the top and binding the quilt.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate